nielmalhotra/coffee_sudoku/README.md

 coffee_sudoku
 =============

-A sudoku solver written in coffeescript and sinatra.
-All the hard calculating is done client side
+A sudoku solver written in coffeescript, html, css, and sinatra.
+All the hard calculating is done client side.